zuzivian/nothxbot/README.md

 ## Changelog

+### 0.0.3
+- refactored ChatBot.py into multiple files
+- removed redundant methods
+- bugfix: wrong computation of some scores

 ### 0.0.2
+- refactored ChatBot, ChatUtil and GameManager
 - bugfix: player could add and remove bots during game
 - bugfix: player could TAKE or PASS out of turn
-- refactored ChatBot, ChatUtil and GameManager

 ### 0.0.1
 - initial No Thx! build with multiplayer and AI players